 Pre-sojourn

-Prior to her stay in Germany, Lisa’s expectations of her sojourn are strongly influenced by a romantic idealization of Europe as the place where she is destined to spend her future.
-Because Lisa lived with her parents all her life, she desires to become part of “European communities” in order to gain access to the cultured, sophisticated, and mature living that she imagines to take place there:
+Prior to her stay in Germany, Lisa’s expectations of her sojourn are strongly influenced by a romantic idealization of Europe as the place where she feels destined to spend her future.
+Lisa lived with her parents all her life and never travelled outside North America; she desires to become part of European communities in order to gain access to the cultured, sophisticated, and mature living that she imagines to be possible over there:

 Lisa: ya actually I’m I’ve been convinced ever since high school that I would be living in Germany or at least Europe, when I graduated and like start my REAL life … I just think I would get along with Europe very well.

-Resembling the case of Alice in Kinginger’s (2004) study, Lisa’s missing first-hand experience with crossing borders is replaced by romantic representations of Europe, her admiration of the Europeans she met, as well as her wish for a change of life, which is connected with the imagination of an elevated “European identity”:
+Resembling the case of Alice in Kinginger’s (2004) study, Lisa’s missing first-hand experience with crossing borders is replaced by romantic representations of Europe, her admiration of the Europeans she met, as well as her wish for a change of life, which is connected with the imagination of an elevated European identity:

 Lisa: every European person I know that just, there’s something a little bit different about them … something that I really like, I don’t know.
 And of course I’ve seen pictures and it’s so much more beautiful than here and a lot older … buildings and so much more culture and I just feel like I’ve been in the same place for far too long and ready for something different.

 Lisa’s construction of herself as being capable of adjusting to living in Europe is further based on her German family heritage.
 She identifies family traditions such as ways of cooking and celebrating Christmas as markers of her high adaptability to German culture, revealing a focus on cultural surface phenomena.
 Her conceptualization of foreign cultural phenomena is also mirrored in her treatment of culture as represented in German Studies classes and SA seminars.
-She values factual information and advice based on dos and don’ts, whereas the historical contextualization of cultural objects and the complexity of contemporary cultural phenomena appears rather irrelevant to her:
+She values factual information and advice based on ostensible rules of behavior (see also Brubaker, 2007), whereas the historical contextualization of cultural objects and the complexity of contemporary cultural phenomena appears rather irrelevant to her:

 Lisa: in the higher courses … I think that was when I learnt what Germany was really like … ‘cause we … didn’t focus so much on history but more on what’s happening now.
 And like what’s happening in theatre, in books, and stuff NOW … whereas … history, that was also really interesting but it’s not relevant anymore.